nisayana/git-workflow-branching/README.md

 _from_, or changes on _other_ branches, will not affect our branch unless we take action to integrate those changes.

+> **BIG IDEA**: A branch is a copy of the commit history of the branch you're on, stored under a new name.

+The history of commits, immediately after creating a branch from one branch to another _is identical_.
+As commits are made onto one branch of another branch, it is said to be "ahead" of its "parent."
+The "parent" is said to be "behind" in terms of commits.
+When we merge the "child" to the "parent" (as we'll see later), the two become "equal" again.

 We'll get started by _branching_ on a local Git respository.

 By default, we start on the `master` branch.
 To create a new branch from the branch